 - Summer Bridge Programs are designed to ease the transition to college and support postsecondary success.
-They provide students with academic skills and social resources needed to succeed and occur in the summer between high school and college. - TRiO Student Support Services Program (TRiO SSS) is offered at many community colleges and four-year schools.
-This program is for students who are low-income, firstgeneration or have disabilities.
+They occur in the summer between high school and college and provide students with the academic skills and social resources needed to succeed. - TRiO Student Support Services Program (TRiO SSS) is offered at many community colleges and four-year schools.
+This program is for students who are low-income, first-generation, or have disabilities.
 TRiO provides tutoring, teaches study skills, and offers academic counseling.
 This program helps students navigate the college system and offers social and cultural events to help students build a supportive social network. - College Assistance Migrant Program (CAMP) helps students who are children of seasonal workers.
-CAMP offers counseling, tutoring, skills workshops, financial aid stipends, health services, and housing assistance. - Campus Disability Service Offices help assist (placement testing, classroom, assistive technology, and more) students with disabilities. - First-Year Experience is a program offered by many schools.
-This program can help students transition to college throughout their first year.
-It is free and open to all.
+CAMP offers counseling, tutoring, skills workshops, financial aid stipends, health services, and housing assistance. - Campus Disability Service Offices help assist (placement testing, classroom, assistive technology, and more) students with disabilities. - First-Year Experience is a free and open program offered by many schools.
+It can help students transition to college throughout their first year.

-Remind students that successful college students use various available resources such as tutoring, informal student study groups, meeting with professors during office hours, meeting with an academic advisor, and asking for help when they need it.
+Remind students that successful college students use various resources such as tutoring, informal student study groups, meeting with professors during office hours, meeting with an academic advisor, and asking for help when needed.